OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Project Plans/Communicating Lionsberg Process to OGM.md

 - why Lionsberg?
   - leverage of larger community
   - approaching possibility of financing / funding for OGM goals
+  - Steward Ownership relative to other models (platform cooperative, FairShares, etc.)
+	  - They're not mutually exclusive (not either/or)

 what we might communicate / maybe not all at once

 what media and method do we use to communicate
+- Google Slides presentation, then record it and share it? (current fav)
+- MaSVF wiki pages, which we share live in a pop-up OGM call?

 include FAQs, anticipated questions/resistance and have answers laid out before communicating